4 Myths about Turning and Repositioning for Pressure Ulcer Prevention

 Myth #4.
 Turning is easy

 Turning is a science, a therapy, and a medical intervention.
 It is critically important not just for pressure injury prevention, but also serves many physiologic functions.
-Doing it right without hurting yourself or you patient takes practice, experience, skill and good equipment.
-Take for example a morbidly obese patient, or patient with an unstable spinal cord injury, or a patient in respiratory failure to name a few.
+Doing it right without caregiver injury or patient injury takes education, training, practice, skill and good equipment.

 Myths about turning may be ubiquitous, but they do not have be limiting.
 We have come a long way in the science of pressure injury prevention.
 Once we are able to integrate the nursing process with science and technology, I believe we can stop pressure injuries.
 As Dr. Joyce Black says “The trick is to get the pressure off”